papersubUPK/AuthorMimic/README.md

 1. LLMFeaturesExtraction.ipynb
 2. Mean&STD.ipynb

+Mean and Standard Deviation: We determine the mean and standard deviation (STD) for each human and LLM data setup and are organized as:

+1. MeanSTD1Authors.csv
+2. MeanSTD2Authors.csv
+3. MeanSTD3Authors.csv

+1. MicmickedMeanSTD1Authors.csv (16 features with mean and STD values for each author)
+2. MicmickedMeanSTD2Authors.csv (16 features with mean and STD values for each author)
+3. MicmickedMeanSTD3Authors.csv (19 features with mean and STD values for each author)

 Features Emulation: To address RQ1, We determine which stylometric features can be effectively mimicked by different LLMs using the following file: